(What is Vegetable-Tanned Leather? Learn more.)

 Our vegetable-tanned leather does great in all weather, rain or shine.
-It is the same kind of leather used in equestrian gear (horse tack).
-It is meant to be used outdoors and in the elements!
+It is the same kind of old-fashioned heritage leather used in equestrian gear (horse tack), so it is meant to be used outdoors and in the elements!

 Being left out in a hot, direct sun is much harder on this kind of leather than wetness and rain; however, after getting wet the leather needs time to dry or else it will mildew.

-Vegetable-tanned leather gains more of a luster, darkens a bit, and becomes softer with use (this is unlike garment leather, which fades and becomes more brittle with time and use).
+Vegetable-tanned leather gains more of a luster, darkens a bit, and becomes softer with use (unlike garment leather, which fades and becomes more brittle with time and use).
 Un-dyed vegetable-tanned leather (our "Natural" color) will "tan" or darken in sunlight.

 Vegetable-tanned leather just loves to be touched - the oils in your hands naturally condition the leather the more you use it.
 In fact, some of our products that are constantly handled, like our bicycle sew-on bar wraps, may rarely ever need a conditioning treatment - if they look lustrous and shiny from your hands touching and sweating on them regularly, then no need to worry.